 Take an extra club because this hole is all uphill.
 Most golfers will bail out to the right on this hole.

-The Green is guarded by three bunkers.
-Avoid the two bunkers guarding the right of the green will cause problems because the green slopes right-to-left and away from those bunkers making it difficult to stay on the green.
+The green is guarded by two bunkers to the right of the green, which will cause problems because the green slopes right-to-left and away from those bunkers making it difficult to stay on the green.
 Take your three and move quickly to the next hole.

 The third hole is one of the signature holes on the course.
 It is a great risk reward hole if you are hitting your tee-ball straight.
 A sharp dogleg left, a player can either lay one straight into the neck of the dogleg – a shot of about 160 yards Or they can cut off the corner by taking it just over the water, leaving them a wedge to the green.

 Taking the aggressive route requires a straight shot of about 200 yards and the gonchos to cut it right off the edge of the woods.
 But be careful, the only marked hazard on this hole is the water.
 Hit one in the woods on either side and you will be reloading or searching for balls in the woods.
 The safer route will leave you with 160 yards to the green.